arodrigoca/myNotes/readme.md

-Repository where I save reminders
+Repository where I save reminders in the wiki pages.